micmejia/bible-dump/NKJV/Ezra/Ezr 8.md

 of the sons of Joab, Obadiah the son of Jehiel, and with him two hundred and eighteen males;

 ###### 10
-of [^b]the sons of Shelomith, Ben-Josiphiah, and with him one hundred and sixty males;
+of the sons of Shelomith, Ben-Josiphiah, and with him one hundred and sixty males;

 ###### 11
 of the sons of Bebai, Zechariah the son of Bebai, and with him twenty-eight males;

 ###### 12
-of the sons of Azgad, Johanan [^c]the son of Hakkatan, and with him one hundred and ten males;
+of the sons of Azgad, Johanan the son of Hakkatan, and with him one hundred and ten males;

 ###### 13
 of the last sons of Adonikam, whose names _are_ these--Eliphelet, Jeiel, and Shemaiah--and with them sixty males;

 ###### 14
-also of the sons of Bigvai, Uthai and [^d]Zabbud, and with them seventy males. ## Servants for the Temple
+also of the sons of Bigvai, Uthai and Zabbud, and with them seventy males. ## Servants for the Temple

 ###### 15
 Now I gathered them by the river that flows to Ahava, and we camped there three days.
 And I looked among the people and the priests, and found none of the sons of Levi there.